CYNLeo/Predict-house-price/README.md

-# Predict-house-price
+# Predict-house-price (School assignment)
-Predict house price with different algorithms
+Predict house prices with different algorithms

 Objective: Predict the price of a house based on various features such as area, number of bedrooms, location, etc.